csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 If you see the Ed post and are confident of the answer, you can go ahead and respond.
 As the course progresses, we might create a system for answering Ed questions if we think it's necessary.

 _Have a question that wasn't answered here?
-Please post on [Ed](https://us.edstem.org/courses/972)._
+Please post on Slack._